rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 }) => JSX.Element
 ```

-Hopefully, the implementation does not use any hooks, it only uses the parameters (I call them setters and getters) to create bits of HTML with event handlers.
+Hopefully, the implementation does not use any hooks, it only uses the parameters (I call them setters[^1] and getters) to create bits of HTML with event handlers.
 This would be an example of a referentially transparent React type.
 It also would be an example of a very explicit type that is very "honest".

+[^1] What I am achieving here is not the full referential transparency.
+Setters are not referentially transparent, referentially transparent function that returns `void` cannot do anything.
+However, This construction is still very
+explicit.

 _side_note_start **FP side notes:**
 Such approach is not novel at all (e.g. Elm uses a similar approach, only not as a coding style but as its architecture).